 Skip to main content

-CEDA’s work is guided on the foundations of our Vision & Goals, our Strategic Pillars and supported by our Te Tiriti o Waitangi and Sustainable Development commitments.
-We share more on our Background, how we work, and CEDA’s FAQs here.
+CEDA’s work is guided on the foundations of our Vision & Goals, through our Strategic Pillars and supported by our Partnerships and Tiriti o Waitangi and Sustainable Development commitments.
+We share more on how we work, and FAQs here.

 VISION